 Mind Wholeness Ministries of First Christian Church offers a spiritual support group for people and families facing mental health challenges.
 Anyone desiring spiritual and/or emotional support is invited to this group.

 The group meets the 1st and 3rd Mondays of each month at 6:00 p.m. in the Parlor.
-And the 2nd and 4th Wednesdays of each month at 3:00pm in the Parlor.

 The Rev. Mary Alice Do facilitates the groups and is working with our denomination’s National Benevolent Association to help churches become welcoming and supportive of people affected by mental health challenges.